charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 To address these issues, we adjusted the implementation by increasing the context size and modifying the parameters for both the selective attention and sliding window mechanisms.
 Despite these changes, the new results still yielded outputs that entirely comprised exclamation points, indicating that the model was not effectively learning meaningful patterns in the data.

 We could not find an official implementation of NSA by DeepSeek researchers.
 In our search for improvement, we found a library implementation of Native Sparse Attention by Philip Wang at Observe.AI and attempted to integrate it into our pipeline.
 However, we encountered challenges related to the return type and value of the forward method within the attention class.
 This issue rendered the model unable to generate coherent text, although it successfully completed the training loop.
 It remains unclear whether the model has learned anything meaningful or if the outputs are simply gibberish.
 Notably, the KL divergence loss has been decreasing with each epoch, suggesting some level of learning is occurring, but the quality of the generated text remains a significant concern.

+#### Performer

+We ran into issues implementing the Performer as a replacement for the attention in GPT2, and are still working on fixing the issues.
+However, with one implementation that seems to work, we do get intelligible output, albeit not the best.
+The loss does decrease to zero, but we do want to measure the speed and accuracy better in the future.

 **Key Observations**